Craig Feroz: Brechin and Livingston

-Loan spells

 The forward found it difficult to get game time at Livi, and went out on loan in search of regular football.
 He had spells at Stranraer and Ross County but struggled to find the minutes on the pitch that he was hoping for.

-Stirling Albion and loan spells
+Stirling Albion

 In 2000, Feroz was brought to Stirling Albion by his former manager at Livi, Ray Stewart.
 He repaid his manager's faith in him immediately by scoring an equalising goal on his debut in a 2-2 draw against Clydebank on 5 August 2000.

 Once again, Feroz went out on loan in search of regular playing time.
 He had short spells at Queen of the South and Berwick Rangers.

-Arbroath and the juniors
+Arbroath and juniors

 Feroz signed for Arbroath in 2002, making 23 appearances and scoring 3 goals during his time at Gayfield Park.

 In 2003, Feroz moved into the junior leagues and had spells at Bathgate Thistle, Auchinleck Talbot, Glenafton, Kirkintilloch Rob Roy and Kilbirnie before retiring from playing in 2013.

 Coaching career

-Feroz was appointed manager of Montrose FC Women in 2020 and guided them to the Scottish Women's Football Championship North in the 2021-2022 season.
+Feroz was appointed manager of Montrose Women in 2020 and guided them to the Scottish Women's Football Championship North in the 2021–22 season.
+They were promoted again to the Scottish Women's Premier League in 2023 and comfortably maintained their place in the top tier in 2023–24.